Menithal/ActionCameraPlugin/readme.md

 You direct the camera direction with head movement (for now) with your controllers behaving as keylocks You must be mostly pointing forwards with your controllers for commands to work..

 Most of the swapping of the camera directions are done by pointing forwards (where your body is pointing towards), while you turn your head.
-Your Head velocity (as of now).
+Your Head velocity (as of now) controls the camera after.

-Passively this works best with games where you are doing alot of aiming, dodging or ducking (PistolWhip / H3 ) into cover than games where you can mostly stand still (like BeatSaber): Audica works partially, but you have to really exaggerate your movements to get the camera to work in your favor, but its all about practice.
+Passively this works best with games where you are doing alot of aiming, dodging or ducking (PistolWhip / H3 ) into cover than games where you can mostly stand still (like BeatSaber):
+It can work, in Beatsaber, but you have to really exaggerate your head movements to get the camera to work in your favor, but its all about practice.

 - If you Point your fingers forward (controller forward) and turn your head left or right You **direct the camera to go *over your shoulders.*